Guide to Wedding Reception Photography

 Outdoor Wedding Receptions

 The location also plays a huge part.
 Many venues have beautiful outdoor spaces to be used in nice weather.
 They will usually offer this, but if not, do ask.
+Occasionally the outside area might be out of bounds unless a certain package is ordered or the wedding ceremony is held in the area.

 Posed Shots: Informal